unixorn/sysadmin-reading-list/README.md

 No matter what source control system you use (`git`, `hg`, `perforce`, whatever), you're going to have to write commit messages.
 Make them good.
 It may be obvious _today_ why you made the change, but in six months or a year you won't have that context.

-Explain _why_ you made the change, not just _what_ you changed.
+- Explain _why_ you made the change, not just _what_ you changed.
 And no, the diff is not an explanation.
-Always start your commit messages with a single line that explains what you were trying to do in general, then go into more detail in the body.
+- Start your commit messages with a single line that explains what you were trying to do in general
+- Go into more detail about your changes in the message body.
 Talk about what you intend the change to do and why more than how you did it.
 If there's an issue or ticket number, include that in your commit message too, it'll give more context to your coworkers (or you in a year).

 Good commit messages help the rest of your team understand what you're trying to do and make it easier for them to find logic errors in your pull requests - the code may be technically correct, but if they understand what you're _trying_ to do, they can see when your code isn't actually doing what you say you want it to do, even when it is syntactically correct.

-Here are a few articles that while focused on `git` apply to any source control system:
+Here are a few articles that while focused on `git` commit messages apply to any source control system:

 - [5 Useful Tips for a Better Commit Message](https://robots.thoughtbot.com/5-useful-tips-for-a-better-commit-message) is another good article on writing commit messages.
 - [A Note About Git Commit Messages](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)